Okay Things to Ask LB

 Can you do anything in headspace?

 Everyone's headspace is different, but ours strictly follows most of the basic tenets of conventional reality: you can get injured and sick and heal at a normal rate.
 It diverges from conventional reality in a few major ways: we don't need to fulfill bodily needs like eating, we can conjure objects from the Void, stuff like that.
+If we're willing, we can sometimes torque the rules of our headspace to do some pretty cool stuff, but it's a challenge and not necessarily a good idea.

 What's the Void like?